kimbilaontoast/kimbilaontoast.github.io/_posts/2025-06-13-vim-git-won-war.md

 ## Text

-The first thing to talk about for writing is text itself.
+The first thing to talk about is text itself.

 Text - such a simple thing - words on a page or screen.
 But how do we do it well?